-What to Do When Debt Collectors Come For You for a Debt That Isn’t Yours
+What to Do When Debt Collectors Come for You for a Debt That Isn’t Yours

 The case of mistaken identity by debt collectors can happen to anyone.
-However, it is not wise to ignore such an error, because that can be damaging to your credit score eventually. it is advisable to take necessary steps to settle the matter and extract yourself from such debt.
+However, it is not wise to ignore such an error, because that can be damaging to your credit score eventually. it is advisable to take the necessary steps to settle the matter and extract yourself from such a debt.

-Some steps to take when Debt Collectors Come For You for a Debt That Isn’t Yours are outlined below:
+Some steps to take when Debt Collectors Come for You for a Debt That Isn’t Yours are outlined below:

 - Pick up the calls of the debt collection agency to clarify the mix-up that must have occurred.
 It is usually advisable to be polite and be as patient as possible until the error is clarified.
 Explain adequately why you believe you are not the individual that owes the debt, be clear, and help them rectify the error patiently to prevent the issue from escalating to a possible court case.
 It is better to be agreeable and cooperative.

 - Request for details of the debt collector and the debt collection agency involved to ensure it is not a scammer trying to deprive you of your hard-earned money.
 Request for the telephone number and address of the debt collection agency to ascertain their legitimacy.
 Until you are sure the debt collection agency is legitimate, do not provide them with any personal information or correct any wrong details of yours that they might possess.